Mariano1994/learn-gate-api/README.md

 - **Type Safety**: Full TypeScript support with Zod validation schemas
 - **Auto Documentation**: OpenAPI specification auto-generated from route schemas

-## Testing the API

-You can test the API using the provided `requests.http` file or any HTTP client like Postman, curl, or VS Code REST Client extension.

-## Sample Data

-The API comes with some initial course data:
-- ReactJS
-- NodeJS
-- DevOps
-- AWS Course

-## Error Handling

-- **400 Bad Request**: When creating a course with invalid data (title too short, missing required fields)
-- **404 Not Found**: When requesting a course that doesn't exist
-- **422 Unprocessable Entity**: When request validation fails (invalid UUID, schema validation errors)

 ## Application Flow

 The following diagram illustrates the key flow of the Learn Gate API, showing how requests are processed through the modular architecture: